 Have you fallen behind on your rent or utilities?
 Assistance may be available to you.

 The Residential Assistance for Families in Transition, RAFT Program helps keep households in stable housing situations when facing eviction, loss of utilities, and other housing emergencies.
-RAFT provides qualifying households with up to $7,000 per year to preserve current housing or move into new housing.
+RAFT provides qualifying households with up to $10,000 per household in a 12-month period to preserve current housing or move into new housing.
 RAFT can cover utilities, moving costs, and overdue rent, as well as forward rent in limited situations.

 These programs provide financial assistance that can be used to help keep their housing, obtain new housing or otherwise avoid becoming homeless regardless of source of income, lack of income, lack of income, citizenship, or immigration status.